 Going vegan helps keep the Earth healthy too.
 A recent United Nations report concluded that a global shift toward a vegetarian diet is necessary to combat the worst effects of climate change.
 Senior UN Food and Agriculture Organization official Henning Steinfeld reported that the meat industry is “one of the most significant contributors to today’s most serious environmental problems”.

 Not only does raising animals for food gobble up precious resources and produce tonnes of waste, it also steals food from hungry people.
 Raising animals for food is extremely inefficient.
 For every pound of food that they eat, only a fraction of the calories are returned in the form of edible flesh.
 If we stopped intensively breeding farmed animals and grew crops to feed humans instead, we could easily feed every human on the planet with healthy and affordable vegetarian foods.

 Factory Farms: Poisoning Communities

 People who live near factory farms suffer too, and the number of factory farms in India is increasing.
 Globally, they pollute the air and water for many miles in every direction, often spreading contamination and illness to the people who live and work nearby.
 Chronic sickness, brain damage, poisoned waterways, elevated cancer rates and even death plague these communities.
-Take PETA India’s Pledge to Be Vegetarian for 30 Days, and we’ll send you tips and recipes to help you get started on a healthier, more compassionate way of life.
+Take PETA India’s Pledge to go vegan and we’ll send you tips and recipes to help you get started on a healthier, more compassionate way of life.
 Browse hundreds of vegan recipes.